 Volunteers in the Metropolitan Council's Citizen-Assisted Monitoring Program (CAMP) monitor eight Burnsville lakes, including Crystal, Keller, Lac Lavon, Alimagnet, Sunset Pond, South Twin, Earley and Wood Pond.
-They collect water samples and data such as water clarity and temperature.
-To see the CAMP lake water quality reports, please visit the CAMP website.
+They collect water samples and information like water clarity and temperature.
+Reports and more information about the program are found at the CAMP website.

 For a summary of lake clarity readings and recent projects, read the Surface Water Quality Update (PDF).

-Have you ever watched water run down the street when it rains?
-This water is headed into a storm drain, which carries the rainwater runoff (and snowmelt), directly into your neighborhood pond or lake.
-The water is not treated or cleaned, so anything that washes into a storm drain ends up in ponds and lakes.
-"Anything" can include cigarette butts, dog waste, lawn fertilizer, grass clippings, leaves, and salt de-icer.
+Storm drains (which are located across the city and probably on your very own street!) carry this water into the nearest neighborhood stormwater pond, pond or lake.
+The water is not treated or cleaned, so anything that washes into a storm drain ends up in ponds or lakes.
+"Anything" can included pollutants like trash, dog waste, lawn fertilizer, grass clippings and salt de-icer.